Macross-Software/core/ClassLibraries/Macross.Windows.Debugging/README.md

 	_Logger.LogInformation("Logical process complete.");
 	```

+If multiple groups are found for a log message than the last one applied will be selected.
+To customize this behavior a `Priority` parameter is available, the highest priority group will always be selected over lower priority grouping.

 For more information on `BeginGroup` see [Macross.Logging.Abstractions](../Macross.Logging.Abstractions/README.md).

 ## Grouping messages by Controller...